Strong cohomological rigidity of toric varieties: Introduction

-A realizability problem of a given cohomology ring automorphism by a diffeomorphism is classical and important in algebraic topology.
-A projective space $\CP^1$ is the only non-singular complete toric variety of complex dimension $1$, and it is easy to show that every cohomology ring automorphism is realizable by a diffeomorphism.
-We note that since any toric variety of complex dimension $\ell$ admits an action of $(\C^\ast)^\ell$, it also admits a canonical action of the $\ell$-dimensional compact torus $T^\ell = (S^1)^\ell \subset (\C^\ast)^\ell$.
-For the complex dimension $\ell=2$, Orlik and Raymond \cite{OR} showed that real $4$-dimensional compact manifolds which admit well-behaved $T^2$-actions can be expressed as connected sums of copies of $\CP^2$, $\overline{\CP^2}$ and $\CP^1 \times \CP^1$, and they are classified by their cohomology rings up to diffeomorphism, where $\overline{\CP^2}$ denotes $\CP^2$ with reversed orientation.
-By Wall \cite{Wall64}, any cohomology ring automorphism of such a manifold of dimension $4$ with second Betti number $\betti_2 \leq 10$ is induced by a diffeomorphism.
+The projective space $\CP^1$ is the only non-singular complete toric variety of complex dimension $1$, and it is easy to show that every cohomology ring automorphism is realizable by a diffeomorphism.
+For the complex dimension $\ell=2$, every toric variety of complex dimension $2$ admits a canonical action of the $2$-dimensional compact torus $T^2=(S^1)^2\subset (\C^\ast)^2$.
+Orlik and Raymond \cite{OR} showed that real $4$-dimensional compact manifolds which admit well-behaved actions of $T^2$ can be expressed as connected sums of copies of $\CP^2$, $\overline{\CP^2}$ and $\CP^1 \times \CP^1$, and such manifolds are classified by their cohomology rings up to diffeomorphism, where $\overline{\CP^2}$ denotes $\CP^2$ with reversed orientation.
+According to Wall \cite{Wall64}, each cohomology ring automorphism of such a manifold of dimension $4$ with second Betti number $\betti_2 \leq 10$ is induced by a diffeomorphism.
 Hence, one can conclude that the answer to the strong cohomological rigidity problem is affirmative for complex $2$-dimensional non-singular complete toric varieties with $\betti_2 \leq 10$.

 However, the negative answer is also known.
-For instance, not all cohomology ring automorphisms can be realizable by a diffeomorphism for a complex $2$-dimensional non-singular complete toric varieties with $\betti_2>10$, see \cite{FM}.
+For instance, not every cohomology ring automorphism is realizable by a diffeomorphism for a complex $2$-dimensional non-singular complete toric varieties with $\betti_2>10$, see \cite{FM}.
 Furthermore, this implies that the answer to the strong cohomological rigidity problem for toric varieties of arbitrary dimension with sufficiently large $\betti_2$ may be negative.
-Hence, it is reasonable to ask the strong cohomological rigidity problem for toric varieties of arbitrary dimension $\ell$ with small $\betti_2$.
-We note that since a non-singular complete toric variety with $\betti_2=1$ is a complex projective space $\CP^\ell$ and any automorphism of $H^\ast(\CP^\ell)$ is induced by a diffeomorphism on $\CP^\ell$, the strong cohomological rigidity holds for non-singular complete toric varieties with $\betti_2=1$.
+Hence, it is reasonable to pose the strong cohomological rigidity problem for toric varieties of arbitrary dimension $\ell$ with small $\betti_2$.
+We note that, because a non-singular complete toric variety with $\betti_2=1$ is the complex projective space $\CP^\ell$, and every automorphism of $H^\ast(\CP^\ell)$ is induced by a diffeomorphism on $\CP^\ell$, the strong cohomological rigidity holds for non-singular complete toric varieties with $\betti_2=1$.